Federal administration of Switzerland: Federal Chancellery

 The Swiss Federal Chancellery is the staff organisation of the Federal Council and the federal administration.
-As of 2016, it is headed by Federal Chancellor Walter Thurnherr (CVP/PDC).
-It is composed of several sectors, the Federal Chancellery sector headed directly by the incumbent Chancellor, while the other two sectors are led by the Vice-Chancellors, the Federal Council sector by Viktor Rossi, and the information and communications sector by André Simonazzi.
+As of 2024, it is headed by Federal Chancellor Viktor Rossi.
+It is composed of several sectors, the Federal Chancellery sector headed directly by the incumbent Chancellor, while the other two sectors are led by the Vice-Chancellors.
+The Federal Council sector was led by Rossi until his election as Chancellor, and has been led on an interim basis by Rossi's predecessor, Jörg De Bernardi.
+In July 2024, De Bernardi will be succeeded by Rachel Salzmann on a permanent basis.
+As of May 2024, the information and communications sector is led ad interim by Ursula Eggenberger, following the sudden death of Vice-Chancellor André Simonazzi.

 For administrative purposes, the Federal Data Protection and Information Commissioner (FDPIC) is affiliated to the Chancellery.
 The Federal Data Protection and Information Commissioner is responsible for the supervision of federal authorities and private bodies with respect to data protection and freedom of information legislation.

 Federal Department of Foreign Affairs

 The Federal Department of Foreign Affairs (FDFA) is Switzerland's ministry of foreign affairs.
 As of 2019, it is headed by Ignazio Cassis (FDP/PRD).
 It is composed of the General Secretariat and of the State Secretariat, which in turn is composed of the following directorates and agencies: